wippyai/local/readme.md

 - Plugin architecture for extensibility
 - Real-time data synchronization

-**Self-Modification Capabilities**
+**Extensible Architecture**
-- Agents can modify system behavior and create new tools
+- Plugin system for adding new capabilities
-- User-controlled approval process for system changes
+- Integration with external services and APIs
-- Version control and rollback functionality
+- Custom tool creation and workflow automation
-- Dynamic capability expansion
+- Controlled system enhancement with user approval

 **Local Operation**
 - Complete privacy - all data stays on your machine